What do you want to learn?

 The calculator is strictly for illustrative purposes, but if the FBA fees are looking expensive, you might want to shop around and find better alternatives to FBA.
 For example, ShipBob is a 3PL that can increase sales on your ecommerce website offering affordable 2-day shipping.

-If you like what you see and you’re interested in learning more about ShipBob as a fulfillment provider, you can request a free quote from ShipBob.
-Get familiar with the platform and services that can help your business save money on fulfillment.
+If you like what you see and you’re interested in learning more about ShipBob as a fulfilment provider, you can request a free quote from ShipBob.
+Get familiar with the platform and services that can help your business save money on fulfilment.

 Amazon FBA FAQs